Sept. 20, 2021 update: This event has been postponed until 2022.

 Throughout the series, riders accumulate points during the season and receive an overall ranking which can be viewed here.

-The event is considered to be an expert level enduro event, meaning there will be 1200-1600m of elevation gain and a track length of 40 to 55 kilometres.
+The Sun Peaks event is considered to be an expert level enduro event, meaning there will be 1,200 to 1,600 metres of elevation gain and a track length of 40 to 55 kilometres.

 Specifics of the race course will not be released until the Thursday or Friday before the event.